sangle7/pages-api-solutions/README.md

 These samples are available in different programming languages / scripts / formats so as to meet the needs for different developer audiences.

-We have samples in the following languages for Microsoft Graph SharePoint Pages API with respective repository locations, links to file issues to track improvements scoped to a repository and respective blogpost and documentation links as applicable.
+We have samples in the following languages for Microsoft Graph SharePoint Pages API with respective repository locations:

 | **Language**   | **Repo** |
 |:---------------|:--------|